Keto diet foods — top three mistakes at the grocery store

 Let’s look at the nutrition facts label for another dark chocolate option, Salazon’s Dark Chocolate with Sea Salt and Almonds:

-As you can see, this bar has 13 g of net carbs per serving.10 If you eat half a serving (in this case, ¼ of the bar, or 20 grams), you’d consume 6.5 g of net carbs.
+As you can see, this bar has 13 g of net carbs per serving.

 This treat likely contains too many net carbs for many keto lifestyles.
 After looking at the nutrition facts label and quickly calculating the net carbs, you’ll know to put this bar back on the shelf.